-In very stressful incidents, it is common for our bodies to prioritize sensory acuity.
-The body recognizes that it is in danger and tends to “blunt” the input of all senses but the one that is most important to survival at that very moment.
-One of the most common phenomena that people in shootings report is “auditory exclusion”.
+In very stressful incidents, it is common for our bodies to prioritize information from sensory inputs.
+The body recognizes danger and tends to “blunt” the input processing from all senses except the one that is most important to immediate survival.
+One of the most common phenomena that people in shootings report is called “auditory exclusion“.
 They don’t hear what is being said because the body is concentrating all its resources on processing inputs from the more important sense of sight.

-I see it over and over again….students and co-workers leave good positions of cover so that they can get a better view of what’s going on.
-Did the officer need to see anything more than what he was seeing?
+I see it over and over again.
+Students and co-workers leave good positions of cover so that they can get a better view of what’s going on.
+Did the officer in the video above need to see anything more than what he was seeing?
 Clearly not.
 Seeing more wouldn’t help in this situation.
 Stay put and wait for your backup (or for the police if you aren’t a cop).
-There’s no need to see any more!
+There’s no need to see any more.